rajga22/Student-Management-Program/README.md

-This a java program for student management system.
-It is a menu based program which is made for adding a new student with a roll number, age and admit course.
-It is also Used for removal of students from a list, also used for updating any student informations and display the full list as well.
+This Java program is a straightforward student management system.
+It features a menu-based interface that allows users to easily add new students, including their roll numbers, ages, and admitted courses.
+Additionally, the program facilitates the removal of students from the list, updating student information, and displaying the complete list of students.

-The whole program is basically operated using a menu and full project contains two programs there student.java and student managemnt.java.
+The project comprises two main programs: `Student.java` and `StudentManagement.java`.
+The `StudentManagement.java` program serves as the driver.

-Out of these two program student managemnt.java is the driver program.
+Currently, the program uses an ArrayList for data storage.
+Future enhancements will include converting the ArrayList to a file-based storage system, introducing new features such as departmental and semester segregation, and ensuring permanent record storage on a storage device.